Production AI systems

 Home services dispatch workflow

-Home service teams lose opportunities when calls arrive after hours, while staff are on another call, or when technicians and office teams are coordinating urgent requests.
+Home service teams lose opportunities when calls arrive after hours, while staff are on another call, or when technicians and office teams are coordinating urgent requests, property access, or open estimates.

 How the workflow runs

-A voice or chat workflow captures job details, service location, urgency, preferred times, and equipment notes, then creates the booking path, dispatch task, or quote follow-up for the office team.
+A voice or chat workflow captures job details, service location, urgency, preferred times, equipment notes, access details, and customer history, then creates the booking path, dispatch task, or estimate follow-up for the office team.

 Actions